Obvious really a brooch bouquet needs loads of brooches, the number

 brooches, stones may be dislodged and pearls can easily be knocked loose so you

-may need some jewellery glue, ebeads sell one called dazzle-tac.
+may need some jewellery glue, ordinary glues like superglue discolour the stones so you need a specialist one ebeads sell one called dazzle-tac.

 A Hydrangea flower makes a good base for your bouquet as it will give you